xNero321/B3_Cloud_Azure/README.md

 **Re-use** your App Service Plan or Create a new one (make sure you're using the **F1 free** *tariff level*).

-**Create** the MySQL Database with a name, a username, and a password.
+**Create** the MySQL Database with a name, the admin user informations and a password.

 Go to ***YourWordpressName*.azurewebsites.net** and it should be working!